 Cert IV WHS Course Delivery Options

 As a Nationally Recognised and Accredited course, the Cert IV in Work Health and Safety is designed to open up new possibilities for your career in the safety industry.
-Your Cert IV WHS course is delivered by Inspire Education (RTO# 32067).
-Inspire offers the Cert IV WHS as an online course so you can choose study following your own preferred schedule from any state or territory.
+We offer the Cert IV WHS as an online course so you can choose study following your own preferred schedule from any state or territory.
 As an online student, you’ll have support from industry expert trainers and enjoy access to a range of high quality training resources!

 The most effective and popular method of delivery is through Online Learning, enabling students to complete their workplace training qualification as fast as they’d like.
 This enables busy professionals wishing to upskill the ability to become qualified in the Safety industry without having to attend lengthy classes or workshops.